Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TSC

 As the consequence, the atomic insulator $|\psi_\mu\rangle$ is an eigenstate of $\bs{M}_2^1$ with eignevalue $1$:

-Subsequently we consider 1D blocks $\tau_1$ and decorate a complex fermions $a_j^\dag/{a_j'}^\dag$ ($j=1,2,3,4$) on each of them, which can be trivialized by smoothly deforming to infinite far away.
-Near the 0D block $\mu$, these complex fermions form a atomic insulator:
+Subsequently, we consider 1D blocks $\tau_1$ and decorate a complex fermion $a_j^\dag/{a_j'}^\dag$ ($j=1,2,3,4$) on each of them, which can be trivialized by smoothly deforming to infinite far away.
+Near the 0D block $\mu$, these complex fermions form an atomic insulator:

 Under $\bs{M}_1^1$, these complex fermions transform as:

 Hence the atomic insulator $|\phi_\mu\rangle$ is an eigenstate of $\bs{M}_1^1$ with eigenvalue $1$.
 Under $\bs{M}_2^1$, these complex fermions transform as: